yala/OncoText/README.md

 ### Environment Variables
 In order to use OncoText, you have to set the following environment variables:

-    - ```PICKLEDIR``` This is the directory where to store the various train / raw databases you may way to parse.
+    - PICKLEDIR : This is the directory where to store the various train / raw databases you may way to parse.
-    - ```LOGFILE```Where the system will write all error/warning/info logs via pylogger
+    - LOGFILE : Where the system will write all error/warning/info logs via pylogger
-    - ```CONFIG_XLSX``` The path of the category configuration excel file.
+    - CONFIG_XLSX : The path of the category configuration excel file.
 See ``sample_category_excel.xlsx`` for an example.
 OncoText loads this excel file and interprets all rows with several column entries as categories to try to parse from the path reports.

 ### Neural net configuation settings
 All Neural Net configuration, including the generation of rationales is defined in config.py.
-Please post an issue and ask if you'd like advice on tuning this. [text_nn](https://github.com/yala/text_nn) still lacks full documentation, but given interest, we will work on making that more public suitable.
+Please post an issue and ask if you'd like advice on tuning this.
+All the Neural Net code is in [text_nn](https://github.com/yala/text_nn), and lacks full documentation, but given interest, we will work on making that more public suitable.
 <br/>